knownasilya/bitbucket-filters/README.md

 Bitbucket-Issue-Filters
 =======================

-Chrome Extension for adding custom filters to Bitbucket Issues.

-Extension can be found [here][extension].
+Chrome Extension for adding custom filters to Bitbucket Issues, can be found in the [app store][extension].

 If you're thankful for this extension, I'd appreciate a [gittip][1] :wink: